 Expanding on the original Butterfly Farm, the land is now home to the New Forest Wildlife Park with over 20 different mammals, eight varieties of owls and a conversation programme.
 The family run business who rent the land from The Barker-Mill Estates, attracts visitors from across the county and beyond.

 The Testwood and Nursling fishery and surrounding land is part of the Barker-Mill private estate which has been owned by the family since 1527.
-On the lower reaches of the picturesque and world-famous River Test, the estate water divides into three beats prior to flowing into the sea, which offers sea and brown trout and Atlantic salmon fishing.
-Under long term stewardship of Little River Management, the experienced fishery managers of this historic and environmentally important natural resource, are fully committed to creating a sustainable, first class fishing experience.
+On the lower reaches of the picturesque and world-famous River Test, the estate water divides into three beats prior to flowing into the sea and there is fishing available for mixed species and in particular trout.
+The Estate recognises the importance of this historic and environmentally important natural resource and is committed to creating a sustainable, outstanding fishing experience.
+The Estate recognises the importance of this historic and environmentally important natural resource, and are fully committed to creating a sustainable, first class fishing experience.

 The Lower Test Nature Reserve in Test Valley, situated on land owned by Barker-Mill Estates, is managed by the Hampshire and Isle of Wight Wildlife Trust and is a designated Site of Special Scientific Interest (SSSI).